jyotisharmagwu/Final-Project-Group1/Code/Readme.md

-### This Folder contains the code for the project in python using PyCharm.
+### This Folder contains the code for the project.
-### All the coding file are in .py format.
+### All the coding file are written in .py format using PyCharm

 ## Below are the steps to follow to run code